 - Find the files with the same file name as your company file but with extensions .ND and .TLG.

 - Rightclick .nd/.tlg file and select Rename.
 Add the word ".old" after the file extension and press enter.

 Example: company_file.qbw.nd.OLD, company_file.qbw.tlg.OLD

 Solution 3: Use UNC path instead of mapped drive

-- Right-click the QuickBooks icon on your desktop screen, press and hold the Ctrl key from your keyboard and select Run as Administrator.
+- Right-click the QuickBooks icon on your desktop, press and hold the Ctrl key on your keyboard, and select Run as Administrator.
 Hold down the Ctrl key until you have the No Company Open window.

 Note: Holding down the Ctrl key prevents QuickBooks Desktop from auto-opening a company file.

-- From the File menu, click Open or Restore Company > Open a company file > Next.
+- From the File menu, select Open or Restore Company > Open a company file > Next.

 - Select the company file and click Open.